alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 }
 ```

-This is performant and idiomatic for low-level logic, and it composes nicely via short-circuiting.
+This is idiomatic and can be quite efficient for low-level logic, and it composes nicely via short-circuiting.
 The trade-off is that it **swallows the reason**: `false` doesn’t tell us whether it failed because input was invalid, the user wasn’t found, or the user was inactive (unless you add another `out` for an error). `Result` adds the “why”.

 It also lacks strict compiler enforcement: the signature doesn't guarantee `user` is non-null on the `true` path. `[NotNullWhen(true)]` helps, but it generates warnings rather than errors.